machinelabs/blog/source/_posts/introducing-machinelabs.md

 ### Run your experiments in the cloud

-MachineLabs enables you to write and execute your experiments right from within the browser!
-No installation hassle, no maintenance.

-Neural net training may run for hours or even several days and you'll be able to conveniently come back any time to check its status or watch it learning right in the browser as well!

-We make sure your experiments run on blazingly fast hardware to crack real world problems!
+MachineLabs enables you to **write and execute your experiments right from within the browser** - no installation hassle, no maintenance.
+Neural net training may run for hours or even several days and you'll be able to conveniently come back any time to check its status or watch it learning - right, in the browser!
+We make sure your experiments run on blazingly fast hardware to crack real world problems.

+### Sharing is caring

+We also believe that for the benefit of everyone it is crucial to accelerate knowledge sharing in the Machine Learning field.
+With MachineLabs, labs (that's what we call our experiments) can be forked and shared!
+Imagine having a lab with a steering prediction for a self-driving car right in your browser and have it forkable and hackable for everyone in your community!

+Just like people share code snippets and runnable examples for other languages and platforms on websites like Stack Overflow or GitHub, we want everyone to be able to share or embed labs on other websites to improve the overall accessibility of this exciting technology.

+### What else to come

+We will use this blog to keep you posted about latest updates and features landed in the MachineLabs code base so you have a chance to get a better picture of what's happening behind the scenes as the private beta is ongoing.

-Of course this is just getting started, in the future you'll be able to:
+In the future you'll be able to:

 - **Persist your trained model** - Labs will have access to a simple API to save trained models and other artifacts
 - **Build on top of other trained models** - Trained models that were exposed from another labs can be consumed to build on top of them